The Starchy Food Debate: Is It Bad for Eyesight?

 Starch itself is a complex sugar.
 This means that it’s a network of connected glucose molecules that, in practice, looks like a rather dull white powder.
 It’s commonly produced by vegetables, which use it as an energy storage unit.
 Plants create it during the day, using sunlight to power the process, and then consume it as fuel during the night.

 The Starchy Food Debate: Is It Bad for Eyesight?As you might guess from the above description, starch is absolutely energy-packed.
 For humans, it’s an incredibly dense source of sugars, making it a valuable means of filling out a diet.
-More recently, it’s also seen use as an industrial base for the manufacture of sugars.
+More recently, it’s also been used as an industrial base for the manufacture of sugars.
 This is because starch can be converted to glucose and a variety of similar chemical structures that produce different sugars.

 Foods that contain starch are relatively abundant.
 Many cultural diets rely on starchy foods to provide a staple source of energy.
 As mentioned above, potatoes and rice are both extremely starchy foods.
 But as useful and delicious as starchy foods are, they play an increasingly uncertain role in modern diets.